yaroslavkrutiak/Express-api-app/README.md

 You can go to http://localhost:3000/todos and http://localhost:3000/users to see appropriate collection, it is provided by routing

-Searching todo or user `/:id` by id isn't provided
+Searching todo or user `/:id` by id isn't implemented

 You can post some todos and users using [Postman](https://www.postman.com/)